Ludwilton/AI24_SM-Lab_Ludwig_carlegrund/README.md

 # Linear regression from scratch

-with the aim to decide wether or not there is an observation bias in liquid flow measurements. the aim was to understand the complete maths behind a simple Multiple linear regression algo.
+with the aim to decide wether or not there is an observation bias in liquid flow measurements and to understand the complete maths behind a simple Multiple linear regression algo.

-test